Andrea Stinson: Coaching career

-Sports Diplomacy
+Sports diplomacy

-Ms. Stinson has also been an active participant in the SportsUnited Sports Envoy program for the U.S. Department of State.
+Stinson has also been an active participant in the SportsUnited Sports Envoy program for the U.S. Department of State.
 In this function, she has traveled to Algeria, Bahrain, and Jordan where she worked with Shameka Christon, Martin Conlon, Sam Perkins, Sam Vincent, and Jerome Williams to conduct basketball clinics and events that reached more than 400 youth from underserved areas.
 In so doing, Stinson helped contribute to SportsUnited's mission to foster greater understanding between people and cultures.